Montréal-Ouest: Education

 Royal West Academy, the highest rated English-language public school in Quebec.

-Montreal West is notable for having Quebec's highest rated Anglophone public high school, Royal West Academy (ranked 39th overall in 2005 by the Fraser Institute).
+Montréal-Ouest is notable for having Quebec's highest rated Anglophone public high school, Royal West Academy (ranked 39th overall in 2005 by the Fraser Institute).
 It also has two Anglophone elementary schools, Elizabeth Ballantyne Elementary School and Edinburgh Elementary School which offers French immersion.
 These schools are part of the English Montreal School Board.

 The town has a public children's library located in Elizabeth Ballantyne school.
 A library for all age groups is located on Westminster Avenue.

 Media

 The Town of Montreal West prints a newspaper called The Informer on a monthly basis, excluding the summer.
 There are 9 editions of The Informer published per year.
-This newspaper is meant to foster a small-town atmosphere and to keep Montreal West citizens up to date on town information.
+This newspaper is meant to foster a small-town atmosphere and to keep Montréal-Ouest citizens up to date on town information.
 The Informer was initially published under the name The Citizen's Viewspaper in 1973 by a group of Montreal West citizens before being changed to its current name.
 The Town of Montreal West has agreed to subsidize this paper to date.